IKIM-Essen/ClusterDocs/docs/reference/access-ssh-vscode.md

   ForwardAgent no
 ```

-Do not copy an old hostname from a colleague, disable host-key checking, or
-enable agent forwarding merely to make a connection work.
-Verify the published
+Do not copy an old hostname from a colleague, disable host-key checking or enable agent forwarding merely to make a connection work.
+Verify the published RCC host-CA fingerprint through an independent institutional channel before migration.
-host-key fingerprint before the first connection.

 Inspect the effective configuration without connecting: